JetBrains/kotlin-web-site/docs/topics/exceptions.md

     fun use() {
         println("Resource being used")
         // Simulate a resource being used
-        // This throws an ArithmeticException if we divide by zero val result = 100 / 0
+        // This throws an ArithmeticException if division by zero occurs val result = 100 / 0

         // This line is not executed if an exception is thrown